erikajdavid/erikaDavidProjectOne/README.md

 *The design and assets were provided by Juno College.
 *JS functionality is up to the student.

+## To-do:
+- Only the first element in the product section acts exactly the way it should.
+Method forEach() needs to be implemented to iterated over every item in the shop.

-## Technical wins:
+## Technical wins/challenges:
 - Created a mobile navigation that slides in when the hamburger menu is click on.
-- Created a dropdown feature for the top nav cart that resets the cart number to 0.
-User is asked to confirm before cart is set to 0.
-- Created a quantity field for each shop product that updates both the product quantity count and the top nav cart whenever the + and - buttons are pressed.
+- Created a full functioning shopping cart app

 ## Design liberties taken:

-- redesigned shop buttons in shop product containers
+- redesigned shop buttons and containers in the shop product section.